glennbech/kong-ecs/README.md

-Here's the updated `README.md` with a note about preserving the correlation ID:

-    ---

     # Kong on ECS with Terraform and GitHub Actions

     This repository sets up [Kong Gateway](https://konghq.com/kong-enterprise/) on AWS Elastic Container Service (ECS) using Terraform for infrastructure provisioning and GitHub Actions for CI/CD.
 It also includes a custom Kong plugin to inject and manage an `X-Correlation-ID` header for enhanced traceability across your APIs.